Tharos-ux/pangenome-notes/content/Building a graph/minigraph-cactus.md

 ## Step-by-step walkthrough

 > [!IMPORTANT] Beware
 > Reference documentation [can be found here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
 Next statements are issued from my own analysis of the pieline.
+The end-to-end pipeline is accessible [here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/55a5a3f4cc928b646367610ca76bf9b4f42e4769/src/cactus/refmap/cactus_pangenome.py#L316).

 At each step, **toil** seems to be called and parameters of the current command are added to it.
 It may explain why **toil** is lacking some files when each step is executed separately.
+When exploring a jobstore, it seems files are splitted in three categories : `files`, `jobs` and `stats`.

+Best way to run each step of the pipeline individually seems to be starting from the [end-to-end pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/55a5a3f4cc928b646367610ca76bf9b4f42e4769/src/cactus/refmap/cactus_pangenome.py#L316) and doing modifications from it.
+However, even there, each of the calls is cluttered with **toil** stuff, and so is almost practically not editable to input our own files into it, without re-writing the pipeline from scratch.
 ### STEP 1 : minigraph
 Script [can be found here](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/src/cactus/refmap/cactus_minigraph.py).
 It simply builds a minigraph graph within a **toil** pipeline, with a cactus seqfile as input.